Distributed Model Predictive Covariance Steering: INTRODUCTION

 In addition, the main limitation of applying CS methods to large-scale multi-robot systems lies in the fact that computational demands increase significantly with respect to the state/control dimension and time horizon.
 Nevertheless, recent work \cite{saravanos2021distributed} has shown that this computational burden can be significantly alleviated by merging CS with the Alternating Direction Method of Multipliers (ADMM), an optimization procedure that has found several recent applications in decentralized control \cite{halsted2021survey, cheng2021admm, saravanos2022distributed_ddp, pereira2022decentralized}.

-In this paper, we propose Distributed Model Predictive Covariance Steering (DMPCS) for safe and scalable multi-robot navigation.
+In this paper, we propose Distributed Model Predictive Covariance Steering (DiMPCS) for safe and scalable multi-robot navigation.
 First, we provide a problem formulation which utilizes the Wasserstein distance for steering the robots to prescribed target distributions and probabilistic constraints for ensuring their safe operation.
 Subsequently, by exploiting CS theory, a suitable disturbance feedback policy parametrization, and an efficient approximation of the safety constraints, we transform the original problem into a finite-dimensional optimization one.
 To solve this, we propose an ADMM-based method for establishing consensus between neighboring robots and achieving decentralization.
-The latter method is then integrated into an MPC scheme, which yields the final DMPCS algorithm.
-Simulation experiments on large-scale navigation tasks with up to hundreds of robots illustrate the efficacy and scalability of DMPCS.
-In addition, a comparison against a standard SMPC approach underlines the advantages of DMPCS in steering the distributions of the robots and achieving safety throughout the tasks.
+The latter method is then extended to an MPC scheme, which yields the final DiMPCS algorithm.
+Simulation experiments on several multi-agent navigation tasks with up to hundreds of robots illustrate the efficacy and scalability of DiMPCS.
+In addition, the advantages of the proposed method in terms of scalability and safety performance are also underlined through comparing with related SMPC approaches.
+Finally, we provide hardware experiments on a multi-robot platform which verify the effectiveness of DiMPCS on actual systems.